What Does the Bible Say About Pigs?

 Interestingly, the Bible also uses pigs in various metaphors and parables.
 These instances often reflect the prevailing view of pigs as something undesirable or unclean.
 Yet, they also serve to illustrate deeper spiritual truths, far beyond the mere physical nature of the animal.

-See also What Does the Bible Say About the Company You Keep?
+See also What Does the Bible Say About What Heaven Looks Like?

 In essence, the Bible’s stance on pigs is twofold: a reflection of cultural and religious practices of the time and a tool for teaching deeper spiritual lessons.
 This duality is fascinating and reflects the complex nature of biblical teachings.